Complete Golf Store Business Logo

 How Do You Hit out Of Hard Bunker Sand?

 Hitting out of hard bunker sand is identical to hitting out of soft bunker sand, except that you should close the clubface more and position the ball in the center of your stance.
-By altering these setup circumstances, the club will strike the sand further downward and avoid the club from bouncing into the rear of the ball.
+By altering these setup circumstances, the club will strike the sand further downward and avoid bouncing into the rear of the ball.

-Thinned shots are one of the worst but most usual outcomes of hitting out of firm bunker sand, as they tend to fly directly across the green and into dangerous situations.
+Thin shots are one of the worst but most usual outcomes of hitting out of firm bunker sand, as they tend to fly directly across the green and into dangerous situations.
 They frequently occur because many players use hard sand the same way they do regular sand, believing they can lay the clubface wide open and pop the ball out.

 In contrast, a wide-open clubface can cause the back of the blade to bounce off the surface and into the ball when used with a 56- or 60-degree wedge.
 To avoid this while hitting out of hard bunker sand, address the ball squarely and play it from the center of your stance.